nyeholt/silverstripe-solr/README.md

 	DataObject::add_extension('SiteTree', 'SolrIndexable');

+By default, the solr indexer will index Title and Content fields.
+If you want other fields indexed too, add them to your $searchable_fields static variable in your class type.

 ## Configure your search page

 This module creates a new page of type _SolrSearchPage_ in your site's root.